Ruiyang1210W/Data-Analysis-and-ML-Cases/README.md

 This repository contains projects completed as part of the **MIT IDSS (Institute for Data, Systems, and Society) Data Science and machine learning: making data-driven decisions**.
 These projects demonstrate expertise in translating raw data into actionable insights through advanced machine learning techniques, statistical analysis, and designing objective functions aligned with business goals.

+The program officially ended in February 2025; Self-study courses were completed in March 2025.

 ## Overview

 The repository showcases two primary **capstone projects** focusing on machine learning optimization for business metrics, plus one foundational data analysis project.
 Each demonstrates end-to-end workflows including exploratory data analysis (EDA), feature engineering, cross-validated model development, hyperparameter tuning, and deployment-ready recommendations.